 What’s happening in Redmond?

-Like much of Central Oregon, Redmond has grown by leaps and bounds in the past 20 years.
 The Redmond Library serves as a dynamic community hub, and we’re excited to grow that hub to a 40,000-square-foot library befitting the growth of the city.
-The new library will remain in its current location between Cascade and Deschutes Avenues.
+The new library will replace the existing building on the same site.

-The current Redmond Library is scheduled to close in mid-January 2023 in preparation for the expansion.
-Once that location closes, a temporary Redmond Library will open at 2127 S Highway 97 in Redmond.
+The current Redmond Library will close on January 15, 2023, in preparation for the construction.
+A temporary Redmond Library will open at 2127 S Highway 97 on January 24, 2023.
 We anticipate the new Redmond Library to open its doors in Fall 2024.

 What’s happening with the La Pine, Sisters, and Sunriver Libraries?